SMRUCC/gcmodeller.org-website/template_2026/docs/Installation.md

 ### .NET application development

-install the gcmodeller via install nuget package from visual studio: [gcmodeller nuget packages](http://nuget.xieguigang.me:8848/?q=gcmodeller)
+Use the gcmodeller library for develop your bioinformatics software. just install the gcmodeller via install nuget package from visual studio: [gcmodeller nuget packages](http://nuget.xieguigang.me:8848/?q=gcmodeller)

 ### Use Docker Image